-PROVIDER shall allow COUNTY, DHCS, the United States Department of Health and Human Services, the Comptroller General of the United States, and any other duly authorized local, state and federal agencies, or their representatives, to inspect or otherwise evaluate the quality, appropriateness and timeliness of the specialty mental health services performed pursuant to the terms and conditions of this Agreement, and to inspect, evaluate, and audit any and all books, records and facilities maintained by PROVIDER, and its subcontractors hereunder, pertaining to such services at any time during normal business hours, for a period of at least seven (7) years from the close of the fiscal year in which this Agreement came into effect.
-Books and records include, without limitation, all physical records originated or prepared pursuant to PROVIDER's obligations and duties hereunder, including working papers, reports, financial records and books of account, Beneficiary records, prescription files, subcontracts and any other documentation pertaining to the specialty mental health services provided hereunder.
-Upon request, at any time during the above-referenced period, PROVIDER shall furnish any such record, or copy thereof, to COUNTY, DHCS, the United States Department of Health and Human Services, the Comptroller General of the United States, and any other duly authorized local, state and federal agencies, or their representatives.
-COUNTY and all other duly authorized local, state and federal agencies shall maintain the confidentiality of such books and records in accordance with any and all applicable local, state and federal laws, regulations, policies, procedures and standards.
+PROVIDER shall allow COUNTY, DHCS, the United States Department of Health and Human Services, the Comptroller General of the United States, and any other duly authorized local, state and federal agencies, or their designated representatives, to inspect or otherwise evaluate the quality, appropriateness and timeliness of the specialty mental health services performed pursuant to the terms and conditions of this Agreement, and to inspect, evaluate, and audit any and all books, records and facilities maintained by PROVIDER, and its subcontractors hereunder. pertaining to such services at any time during normal business hours, for a period of at least seven (7) years from the close of the DHCS fiscal year in which this Agreement came into effect.
+Books and records include, without limitation, all physical records originated or prepared pursuant to PROVIDER's obligations and duties contained in this Agreement, including working papers, reports, financial records and books of account, Beneficiary records, prescription files, subcontracts and any other documentation pertaining to the specialty mental health services provided to Beneficiaries pursuant to the terms and conditions of this Agreement.
+Upon request, at any time during the above-referenced period, PROVIDER shall furnish any such record, or copy thereof, to COUNTY, DHCS, the United States Department of Health and Human Services, the Comptroller General of the United States, and any other duly authorized local, state and federal agencies, or their designated representatives.
+COUNTY and all other duly authorized local, state and federal agencies shall maintain the confidentiality of such books and records in accordance with any and all applicable local, state and federal laws, regulations, requirements, policies, procedures and standards.